fangq/mmc/README.md

 MacPorts or Homebrew and use the instructions below to compile the MMC source code.

-To compile the program, you should first navigate into the mmc/src folder, and type
+To compile the program, you should first navigate into the `mmc/src` folder, and type

       make

-this will create a fully optimized OpenCL based mmc executable, located under the mmc/src/bin/ folder.
+this will create a fully optimized OpenCL based mmc executable, located under the `mmc/bin/` folder.
+The binary also supports SSE4 on the CPU.

 Other compilation options include

-      make ssemath  # this uses SSE4 for both vector operations and math functions make omp      # this compiles a multi-threaded binary using OpenMP make release  # create a single-threaded optimized binary make prof     # this makes a binary to produce profiling info for gprof make sse      # this uses SSE4 for all vector operations (dot, cross), implies omp
+      make ssemath  # this is the same as make, building mmc binary with SSE4+OpenMP+OpenCL make cuda     # this compiles the "Trinity" version of mmc, supports SSE4+OpenMP+OpenCL+CUDA make omp      # this compiles a multi-threaded binary using OpenMP make release  # create a single-threaded optimized binary make prof     # this makes a binary to produce profiling info for gprof make sse      # this uses SSE4 for all vector operations (dot, cross), implies omp

-if you want to generate a portable binary that does not require external library files, you may use (only works for Linux and Windows with gcc)

-      make EXTRALIB="-static -lm" # similar to "make", except the binary includes all libraries

 if you wish to build the mmc mex file to be used in matlab, you should run

       make mex      # this produces mmc.mex* under mmc/mmclab/ folder
+      make cudamex  # this produces a "Trinity" version of mmc.mex* that supports SSE+OpenCL+CUDA

 similarly, if you wish to build the mex file for GNU Octave, you should run

       make oct      # this produces mmc.mex* under mmc/mmclab/ folder
+      make cudaoct  # this produces a "Trinity" version of mmc.mex* that supports SSE+OpenCL+CUDA

 If you append `-f makefile_sfmt` at the end of any of the above make commands, you will get an executable named `mmc_sfmt`, which uses a fast